 How were these objectives achieved, and what are the key innovations?

-The first key innovation centred around the fact that traditionally when you add an additive or flame retardant package to a material, you ultimately sacrifice performance in another area such as heat performance or strength.
+The first key innovation primarily focused on the fact that traditionally, when you add an additive or flame retardant package to a material, you often inevitably sacrifice performance in another area, such as heat performance or strength.

-This means the polymer could end up with a lower impact strength and/or a lower tolerance to heat.
-Simply put, traditional flame retardant materials are unable to stand up to the rigours of the moulding process for an extended time.
-Non halogenated flame retardancy packages are not bound within the matrix of the polymer.
-Due to this, the additives in turn react or start the migration process in the injection moulding barrel if the residence time is too long.
-Another weakness of traditional flame-retardant packages is that the final moulded component will have lower stiffness at elevated temperatures because the flame-retardant package has a plasticizing effect on the host polymer.
-In addition, standard FR/ABS materials that also contain halogens utilise additional toxic chemicals such as ‘Antimony Trioxide’ as a co synergist to generate the compound which in turn extinguishes the flame.
+Consequently, the polymer could end up with a lower impact strength and heat tolerance.
+Simply put, traditional flame retardant materials are unable to withstand the rigours of the moulding process for an extended period.
+Furthermore, non-halogenated flame retardancy packages are not bound within the polymer matrix.
+Because of this, the additives, in turn, react or initiate the migration process in the injection moulding barrel if the residence time is excessively long.

-Notoxicom® B6000 (FR PC/ABS) and Notoxicom® S6000 (FR PC/ASA) on the other hand maintain their properties in all areas, which enable them to be utilized in many applications.
-They achieve this by not separating the flame retardancy from the polymer at the molecular level, essentially acting as one, with nothing leaching out.
+However, Notoxicom® B6000 (FR PC/ABS) and Notoxicom® S6000 (FR PC/ASA) maintain their properties across all areas, enabling their use in many applications.
+Impressively, they achieve this by ensuring the flame retardancy doesn’t separate from the polymer at the molecular level, essentially acting as one cohesive unit, with nothing leaching out.

 What is unique about this technology development, and what are its implications?